Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

     - Half a heal.
 Actions that use TP and are not AOE are counted as half a heal, e.g. Feral Remedy.
 Kirin Blowgun is also counted as half.
 (2020/9/27)
     - Necros are counted as "Cleric" and N = 1.5 x (1 + # of enemy clerics) x [(# of initial units + 1/2 # of summoned units) / 3].
 - ~~**Consumable Clause** - The number of times of using consumebles <= [N/2].~~ (2020/9/27: Heal and consumable quotas are combined.)
-- **Stop Ward Clause** - Equipping the skill Stop Ward is prohibited.
 - **Shutdown Clause** - Player can only put one enemy under shutdown status at a time.
     - Shutdown status is defined as Sleep, Petrify, Shackle and Stop.
 	- Also, Rattle is banned.
 I have shown how op are shutdowns in the video [Tactics Ogre OV mod Heavenly General Maitreya in Phorampa Wildwood](https://www.youtube.com/watch?v=U2Q3n5HnjwE).